Where Did All The Search Traffic Go?

-For a few years in a row the so called dwell time on social media sites has grown while the one search sites e.g. Google dwindles.
+For a few years in a row the so called dwell time on social media sites has grown while the one on search sites e.g. Google dwindled.

 When I searched for [seo] I’ve seen almost the same low quality search results for a few years in a row.